rlauer6/makala/README.md

 packages:
 - my_package
 ```

+To add other packages that you have added to your virtual enviroment,
+add a `requirements.txt` file as described later in this `README`.

 After editing the configuration file run `make`.
 Running `make` will
 rebuild the zip file and redeploy your Lambda.
 Note that the